 Does the retail industry need sentiment analysis?

-Just one negative customer experience can make over a quarter of customers leave the brand for good; at the same time, catching those positive customer sentiments on the spot could be the driving force of customer loyalty.
+Just one negative customer experience can make over a quarter of customers leave the brand for good; at the same time, catching those positive customer sentiments on the spot could be the driving force of customer Loyalty.

-This is a small testament to why the capability to assess customer sentiments can be a powerful tool for the retailers looking to gain an edge through data-driven intelligence.
+This is a small testament to why the capability to assess customer sentiments can be a powerful tool for retailers looking to gain an edge through data-driven intelligence.